sovrin-foundation/protocol/message-packaging.md

 * Alice sends a CLAIM, `tid`=7, `mid`=1, `lmid`=0.
 * Bob responds with an ACK, `tid`=7, `mid`=1, `lmid`=1.

-All the steps are the same, except the the two bolded steps that are part of a nested interaction.
+All of the steps are the same, except the two bolded steps that are part of a nested interaction.

 ### Topic object
 A topic object has the following fields discussed above:

-* `tid`: A mutually agreed identifier for the Interaction.
+* `tid`: A mutually agreed identifier for the interaction.
 * `mid`: A message ID unique to the `tid` and sender.
 * `ptid`: An optional parent `tid`.
 Used when branching or nesting a new interaction off of an existing one.
 * `lmid`: A reference to the last message the sender received from the receiver.
 (Missing if it is the first message in an interaction.)

-The topic object can be attached to a message in one of two way.
+The topic object can be associated with a message in one of two way.

 ### Wrapping Method
 In this method, the original message is wrapped as the `msg` element of a new object, along with a `topic` object: